This TV: Programming

-This TV's program schedule relied primarily on the programs of Entertainment Studios as of 2024, having previously relied on the library of films owned by previous network co-owner MGM and subsidiary United Artists.
+Before This TV's closure, the network's programming schedule relied primarily on the programs of Entertainment Studios, having previously relied on the library of films owned by previous network co-owner MGM and subsidiary United Artists.
 The use of on-air presenters had once been considered for This TV's movie broadcasts.
 However, the network did display a digital on-screen graphic during its programs, and affiliates were inclined to include regional descriptors reflecting the station's primary broadcast area or the station's own logo underneath the network bug.
-The network added three hours of paid programming time in 2021, expanded to 6 hours as of 2024.
+The network added three hours of paid programming time in 2021, expanded to six hours by 2024.

 Films broadcast on the network featured commercial interruption, and breaks during its programming primarily consist of direct response television advertising, generic national advertising, and public service announcements.
-The network's first continuity announcer was Milwaukee radio personality Robb Edwards, who was replaced later in the Weigel era by Jim Cummings; Andy Geller, the primary promo voice of ABC through the 2000s, took over when Tribune assumed partial ownership of This TV.
+The network's first continuity announcer was Milwaukee radio personality Robb Edwards, who was replaced later in the Weigel era by Jim Cummings; Andy Geller, the primary promo voice of ABC in the 2000s, started announcing the network when Tribune assumed partial ownership of This TV.

-In January 2022, the network underwent a format change: episodes of The Rat Patrol stopped airing, movies began airing starting in the late afternoon, and the morning and early to mid-afternoon timeslots were filled with E/I programming.
+In January 2022, the network underwent a format change: episodes of The Rat Patrol were removed, movies began airing starting in the late afternoon, and the morning and early to mid-afternoon timeslots were filled with E/I programming.
 Four months later, the E/I programming block was shortened and movies began airing at noon precisely.

-In January 2024, the network lost access to the MGM library after its acquisition by Amazon and non-renewal of its content agreement, and started airing library content from the AMG library, mainly weather-related reality series from The Weather Channel, including Storm Of Suspicion and Weather Gone Viral.
+In January 2024, MGM films were removed from the network as MGM declined to renew its contract agreement with the network after its acquisition by Amazon, and started airing library content from the AMG library, mainly weather-related reality series from The Weather Channel, including Storm Of Suspicion and Weather Gone Viral until its shut down in May 2024.